Maintenance Challenge Fund

 Incentive Fund banding Year 2015/16 2016/17 2017/18 2019/20 2019/20 2020/21 Band 1 100% 90% 60% 30% 10% 0% Band 2 100% 100% 90% 70% 50% 30% Band 3 100% 100% 100% 100% 100% 100%

 Each authority scores themselves against 22 questions, and place themselves into one of 3 bands on the basis of the available evidence.
 From 2017/18 authorities in Band 3 will receive their full 100% share of the £578 million, whilst authorities in Band 1 and 2 will receive a reduced percentage of their share.
 These percentages for Bands 1 and 2 decrease in each subsequent year, with only authorities in Band 3 being awarded their full share of the funding.

-The questions are designed to enable authorities to assess their progress on the journey to the implementation of good practice, which will create an environment for effective and efficient delivery and enable capital funding to maximise its return.
-Underpinning this are the needs of stakeholders and the communication of the importance of the highway service and the needs for well-maintained highways.
+The questions enable authorities to assess their progress on the journey to the implementation of good practice.
+This is to create an environment for effective and efficient delivery so that capital funding can maximise its return.
+Underpinning this is the needs of stakeholders and communicating the importance of the highway service and the needs for well-maintained highways.